firedancer-io/solana-conformance/commands.md

 **Options**:

-* `-i, --input PATH`: Input protobuf file or directory of protobuf files
+* `-i, --input PATH`: Input protobuf file or directory of protobuf files  [required]
-* `-o, --output-dir PATH`: Output directory for base58-encoded, Context and/or Fixture human-readable messages
+* `-o, --output-dir PATH`: Output directory for base58-encoded, Context and/or Fixture human-readable messages  [required]
 * `-p, --num-processes INTEGER`: Number of processes to use  [default: 4]
 * `-h, --default-harness-type TEXT`: Harness type to use for Context protobufs  [default: InstrHarness]
 * `--help`: Show this message and exit.